Provider Mappings and Adapter Architecture (v0.2)¶

 - Missing quality/IMU data: GNSS quality (e.g., satellite count, HDOP) and IMU sensor data are rarely available via SaaS APIs.

-- Optional vs required fields: Some fields are always present (e.g., GPS), while others (engine, driver, quality) are optional or provider-specific.
+- Optional vs required fields: Some fields are always present (e.g., GPS), while others (powertrain, driver, quality) are optional or provider-specific.

 Observations¶